CarmenDAndrea/mmWave_Channel_Model/README.md

-A Sparse Statistical MIMO Millimeter Wave Channel Model
+A Sparse Statistical MIMO Millimeter Wave Channel Model (This Repository is still work in progress)
 ==========

 This code package is related to the following article: